opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/nexi/PAYMENT_PAGE/README.md

    2. Make sure to select the environment for Nexi.

-   3. Edit the Postman environment file so the collection can be imported with all your OPF Tenant and Nexi Test Account unique values.(Other variables please refer to the table below)
+   3. Edit the Postman environment file so the collection can be imported with all your OPF Tenant and Nexi Test Account unique values.(For other variables, please refer to the table below)

    4. Save and run the Postman collection.